jcsb1994/ScreenMenu/README.md

 The DisplayMenu file offers the principal functionality of this library.
 The menu object follows the user's navigation and triggers widget effects.

 #### Workflow
--DisplayMenu object creation
+- DisplayMenu object creation
--DisplayWidget objects array creation (for each different display page) -Set the desired colors that the menu should use to print widgets when selected or not -Set one widget array as the current displayed widgets -Tell the menu when the user has pressed a key, will determine which widget is now selected automatically -Print the page on screen using the menu widget color map to color the selected widget accordingly
+- DisplayWidget objects array creation (for each different display page)
+- Set the desired colors that the menu should use to print widgets when selected or not
+- Set one widget array as the current displayed widgets
+- Tell the menu when the user has pressed a key, will determine which widget is now selected automatically
+- Print the page on screen using the menu widget color map to color the selected widget accordingly